mackcross/prelim_umami/umami_receptor_runs/TAS1R1_analysis/c_PAML_input/README.md

 ERROR: Despite adjusting the format, the following error occurred: Bad option '1' in first line of seqfile.
 This was adjusted by switching the default txt option to Windows (CRLF) in the alignment text file.

+ERROR: The first run returned an error which stated "Error: end of tree file...".
+To fix this error, I created a new tree file and adjusted the format so it followed the formatting of the mtCDNAape tree as discussed above.

 # CONTROL FILES
 Each control file used for every run was saved in the control_files folder. run_on_codeml.ctl = codeml file used for test run